amaliariegelhuth/Language-Generation-with-nGrams/README.md

 If the string isn't already a key in the map (i.e., it isn't associated with a list), then insert the string as a new key in the map.
 It should be associated with a new singleton list containing the current character.

-Note that, normally, the string of preceding characters will have exactly **n** characters, but near the front of the input text, the key string will have between 0 and **n** characters.
+Normally, the string of preceding characters will have exactly **n** characters, but near the front of the input text, the key string will have between 0 and **n** characters.
 The string of preceding characters associated with the first character is a dummy start-of-text sequence represented by the empty string `""`.
 This will be the first key entered into your map.

 What about at the end of the input text?
 We will use the dummy end-of-text sequence "$$$" as the value for the very last key in the text.